cristinnebr/feminims/README.md

 # feminims

-This repo contains code used in the project "Feminisms in Contrast" which aims to study the feminist discourses across cultures.
+topModBR contains code for the Brazilian Corpus. topModDE contains code for the German Corpus.